stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ## Lost item fee policies

-Lost item fee policies determine when overdue items automatically age to lost (their Item status changes from Overdue to Lost); it also determines the charges billed to patrons for lost items.
+Lost item fee policies determine when overdue items automatically age to lost (their Item status changes to Aged to lost); it also determines the charges billed to patrons for lost items.
 Lost item fee policies are used in Circulation rules.

 ### Creating a lost item fee policy